pedrorneves/flight_controllers_tracking_ILS/README.md

 Developed by: Pedro Neves and Pedro Timóteo (BSc Flight Control course project).

-I co-developed automatic flight controllers for a Gulfstream V aircraft which follow reference airspeed and ascent speed values and which land the airplane using Instrument Landing System (ILS).
+I co-developed automatic flight controllers for a Gulfstream V aircraft which follow reference airspeed and ascent speed values, and which land the airplane using Instrument Landing System (ILS).

 Firstly, it is necessary to run the 'GulfV_main.m' script.
 Then, open Simulink and run: